 When thinking about what to wear in Egypt, we recommend you pack a pair of breathable shoes to walk around Egypt.
 The heat is intense.
 Wear breathable and comfortable shoes if you don’t want your feet to feel sweaty and stinky.
 City streets and archaeological sites can be dusty, so closed-toe shoes are a nice thing to wear.

 Allbirds Tree Runners are excellent for their breathability and are among some of the best shoes to wear in Egypt.
-We love Allbirds, and their sustainable initiatives and their shoes have lasted far longer than we would have guessed.
+We love Allbirds, and their sustainable initiatives and shoes have lasted far longer than we would have guessed.
 Another great option for a lightweight travel shoe is Tropicfeel.
 They are excellent travel shoes that breathe well and double as water shoes.

-I love my buff.
-I usually wear it to keep my hair back when it’s sweltering, but it’s also served its purpose as a scarf and wet rag too.
+I love my Buff Headwear band.
+I usually wear it to keep my hair back when it’s sweltering, but it’s also served its purpose as a scarf and wet rag.
 Buffs last for years and aren’t only helpful in Egypt.
 It’s been one of my top travel accessory investments ever!

 A Scarf or Shawl

 Egypt is a conservative country; you may want a headscarf for some religious sites.
 They are lightweight and easy to travel with, so there is no reason not to have a scarf or shawl.
 They are always good to have when you need to cover your head before walking into a Mosque.

 I also like wearing scarves around my head while just walking around.
 As a blonde, I tend to get unwanted attention, and a scarf helps negate the attention.
-It also serves as an awesome form of protection from the desert winds and dust.
+It also serves as an excellent protection from the desert winds and dust.